alema-r/pet-food-backend/README.md

 }
 ```

-Using [generics](https://www.typescriptlang.org/docs/handbook/2/generics.html) we can implement a function that checks for property existence and type.
+Using [generics](https://www.typescriptlang.org/docs/handbook/2/generics.html) we can implement a function that checks for property existence and types.

 The error handler middleware is a special middleware that is the last used by the app.
 Its goal is to return errors occured in the previous middlewares.
 To create errors, a factory is used.